 The Bill of Rights accompanies the Constitution.
 It was written to address Anti-Federalists objections.
 States were not inclined to ratify the Constitution without additional safeguards against a corrupt centralized government.

-These specific safeguards include: personal freedoms and rights, clear limitations on the government’s power in judicial and other proceedings, and explicit declarations that all powers not specifically granted to the U.S. Congress by the Constitution are reserved for the states or the people.
-The United States Bill of Rights comprises the first ten Amendments to the United States Constitution.
+These specific safeguards include: personal freedoms and rights, clear limitations on the government’s power, and the explicit declaration of States Rights, established in Amendment X. States Rights ensures that all powers not specifically granted to the U.S. Congress by the Constitution are reserved for the States or the People.
+The United States Bill of Rights are the first ten Amendments to the United States Constitution.

 In 250 years since the Constitution’s adoption, 27 changes have been made to its text.
 Amendments need to be approved by at least 3/4 of the States, within 7 years of submission.
 Prior to being sent to the States, an Amendment first needs 2/3 approval by both the House and the Senate.